 - ¼ cup of room temperature butter ok to use vegan butter, plus 1 tablespoon for basting after baking

-- Using a fork or your fingers cut butter into flour until a crumbly texture forms
+- In a large mixing bowl, combine the flour and salt and mix together well.
+Then add the butter to the flour and using a fork or your fingers rub/cut the butter into flour until a crumbly texture forms

-- Form a well in the center of the flour and butter mixture then add the activated yeast mixture to the center of the well
+- Next, form a well in the center of the flour and butter mixture then add the activated yeast mixture,

-- Turn the dough onto a floured surface and knead for 5 minutes into a smooth ball
+- Then turn the dough onto a floured surface and knead for 5 minutes into a smooth ball or until the dough bounces back when pressed with a finger

-- Place dough into a greased container, cover with a towel and allow to rise until it doubles in size.
+- Place dough ball into a greased bowl, cover with a towel and allow to rise until it doubles in size.
 This takes about 45 minutes to 1 hour

-- Divide the remaining dough into 3 equal parts and roll into even logs that are about 1.5 feet long
+- Then divide the remaining dough into 3 equal parts and roll into even logs that are about 12 to 15 inches long.
+Next plait the three pieces into a braid by going right over left with alternating logs of dough

-- Roll the 2 inch piece of dough that was set aside earlier into a long strip
+- Roll the 2 inch piece of dough that was set aside earlier into a long strip, place the strip on to of the braided loaf, then place loaf on a greased baking sheet

-- Cover and let rise for 45 minutes or until it doubles in size
+- Cover and let rise for an hour at room temperature or until it doubles in size

 - Preheat over to 350 degrees

-- Bake bread for 20-25 minutes, until it is golden brown
+- Bake bread for 25 minutes (30 if you like it dark), until it is golden brown